mohamedhayibor/wh-questions/README.md

 ## spec
 No api to mess with.
 Feed what's intended (string or array) and get your expected output (number).

+Please note the counting fails if the wh-question is right next to a punctuation. (example: "what,")

 > No dependencies. few lines of codes.

 ## Related